SandiVant/Assignment-01/README.md

 * Python

 Most languages are free to download and use, being that when a language is created efficiently its considered a huge accomplishment and you would want it to bee free so more people use your creation.

+# The Beauty of the Standard Library
+The Standard Library is how a programming language software is made.
+A language is software for maling software.
+* The standard library is a set of premade software that you can reuse and apply.
+* Most modern languages have modules for image processing.
+* Pillow is the most commonly used image processing toolkit.

+# C:

+C is a simple language which works well if you are a meticulous arranger.
+If you are more on the sloppy side, it won't suit your needs as much.
+I uses ever last part of the computer- the memory, files, and a hard drive.
+There are many steps to masking C a fast software.
+These steps are called **optimizations** which are to programming, as loopholes are to taxes.
+The C Programmibng language by Ritchie and Brian Kernighan, Published in 1978 is a great C referance to start off.